Priority Letter Guidance

 The Department encourages multi-modal submissions, including transit, pedestrian, and bicycle needs, to enable local governments to have a greater impact on all State transportation investment decisions.

-Priority letters should detail how each project supports the goals of the Maryland Transportation Plan (MTP) and are consistent with the County’s land use plan goals.
+Yes, Priority Letters should detail how each project supports the goals of the Maryland Transportation Plan (MTP) and are consistent with the County’s land use plan goals.
 The four MTP goals are:

 - Enhance Safety and Security: Protect the safety and security of all residents, workers, and visitors.